Cwantic/Documentation/Structure/Elements/Link.md

 ## 3. U-bolts

-MetaStructure check the restraints on the piping node.
-If it is a completely blocked restraint or blocked only perpendicular to the pipe, a U-bolt checkbox will appears :
+MetaStructure checks the restraints on the piping node.
+If it is a completely blocked restraint or blocked only perpendicular to the pipe, a U-bolt checkbox will appear :

 ![Image](../../Images/Link4.jpg)